itsidohirsh/do-compiler/README.md

 - `build.ps1` - compiles all the source files `.c .h` of the project, and generates the `do.exe` in the `bin` directory.
 - `test.ps1` - builds the compiler, and runs all the tests that are in the `tests` directory.
 At the end outputs a summary for the passed an failed tests.
 - `prepend_user_path.ps1` - adds the `bin` directory path to the user's `PATH` environment variable.
-- `clean.ps1` - deletes the `do.exe`, and all the `.asm` files if exist.
+- `clean.ps1` - deletes the `do.exe`, and all the `.asm` files in the project's directory.
 - `code_lines.ps1` - prints how many lines of code there are in the project.

 ### src
 Contains all the source file of the project, all the `.c .h` files.

 ### tests
 Contains `.do` files for testing the compiler.
 All of those `.do` files should fail compilation with all of the possible compilation errors.

+To run all of those tests against the do compiler:
+1. `cd scripts`
+2. Run `test.ps1`